pwitab/utilitarian-api-docs/docs/amr_um.md

 But as of now it is up to the user to hook in to the message stream and get the data they need.

-We plan on sending all messages serialized using Avro and have a schema server for deserialization so that we can handle versioning of schemas.
-But this is a work in progress and for now we send messages in json format.

 We have developed a helper library in Python to build objects and make payloads for AMR UM messages: [Check it out on GitHub](https://www.github.com/pwitab/amr-um)